mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Test Methodology

-We will have weekly automated tests that will choose a certain number of random patient CCDAs in specific live systems and test for the given sections to exist in the documents.
+We will have tests that will choose a certain number of random patient CCDAs in specific live systems and test for the given sections to exist in the documents.

 #### Results

-We haven't had any customer complaints about missing USCDI content in CCDA documents.
+We have validated various times during the 2023 year that USCDI data as generated in live webchart systems appeared in generated CCDA documents.

 #### Discussion

-In Q3/Q4 we should be adding checks to test charts in live systems to make sure all sections are listed.
+We haven't had any customer complaints about missing USCDI content in CCDA documents sent to 3rd parties.

 ### Measure 24: Record and Change Care Plan